What’s your opinion on global warming? I’ll offer what is probably a more dire prediction than yours, and I have 100% confidence that it will happen:

-God has a perfect balance of love and justice.
+God has a perfect balance of love and justice, based upon His infinite wisdom.
 This requires that He judge unrepentant sin and people’s rejection of His Son Jesus, who gave His life on the Cross to forgive sins and to save all who would come to Him in faith and repentance.
-As The Revelation describes the closing years of time before Christ’s second coming, we see widespread rejection of Jesus across the planet.
+As the prophetic Book of Revelation describes the closing years of time before Christ’s second coming, we see widespread rejection of Jesus across the planet.
 The multitudes who refuse to serve Jesus Christ are seen to persecute those who do serve Him.
 The rejection of God and His Son by the many triggers last-days judgments from God, and I have listed a number of them above that dramatically affect the environment.

 But now let’s move ahead a bit more to the culmination of the global warming discussion.
-In the last days, as we have read, there will be scorching heat from the sun.
+In the last days, as we have read, there will be scorching heat from the sun, at a level never before experienced.
+Glaciers will surely melt, with the inevitable catastrophic sea level rise.
 Much of the earth and its vegetation will be destroyed by the searing heat.
 Famine and death will abound.
 [As an encouraging side note, let me add that when God judged Pharaoh’s wicked Egypt in the Book of Exodus, He protected His people Israel from many calamities poured out upon the enemies of God and His people.
 Various references in The Revelation show God likewise providing protection for His people in the end times as God’s judgments are poured out on the wickedness of the world.
 Believers, be encouraged!
 Do not fear the end times.]

 This worldwide destruction by fire is also spoken of by the apostle Paul in his second epistle to the Thessalonian church: